WolfgangErb/LD3Ditp/README.md

 Copyright (C) 2016 by Peter Dencker and Wolfgang Erb

-This package was developed and written by Peter Dencker and Wolfgang Erb at the Institute of Mathematics, University of Luebeck.
+This package was developed by Peter Dencker and Wolfgang Erb at the Institute of Mathematics, University of Luebeck.

 LD3Ditp is free software: you can redistribute it and/or modify